What is the DAISY Award?

-DAISY is an acronym for Diseases Attacking the Immune System.
+DAISY is an acronym for Diseases Attacking the Immune SYstem.
 The DAISY Foundation formed in 1999 by the family of Patrick Barnes as a way to honor the nurses that provided quality and compassionate care to Patrick during the final stages of his battle with Idiopathic Thrombocytopenic Purpura (ITP).
 Today, there are over 2,600 healthcare facilities in all 50 states and 15 other countries committed to honoring nurses with The DAISY Award.
-Palms of Pasadena Hospital is proud to be a DAISY Award Partner.
+St. Petersburg General Hospital is proud to be a DAISY Award Partner.

-DAISY Award recipients exemplify Palms of Pasadena Hospital’s dedication to the exceptional patient experience.
+DAISY Award recipients exemplify St. Petersburg General Hospital’s dedication to the exceptional patient experience.
 These nurses consistently go above and beyond to provide compassionate, high quality care to their patients.

 How to Nominate an Extraordinary Nurse